RednibCoding/Rpi_Home_Automation/README.md

 The setup includes:
 - rpi server (a script that handles messages sent from the app to control client devices)
 - App (app to control the Raspberry Pi 3 B/B+ (rpi) )
+- a generic python script for a wlan-client-device (this script can be adjusted to fulfill the desired needs of the client device)

 Devices can be controlled via rf (433MHz) and/or WLAN.
 In order to control a device through rf, a RF 433MHz module is needed (See: Wiring diagramm)